tyconsulting/blog.tyang.github.io/_posts/2014/2014-03-29-discovery-ms-clusters-kind.md

 If I create a discovery for SQL Clusters based on any computers have SQL DB Engine installed and is a virtual node, I would have discovered 3 instances (SQL01C, SQL01D and SQL 01E) for the same cluster.

-If I only want to discover the cluster itself (<em>blablabla</em>SQL01C), I believe the discovery needs to perform the following checks:
+If I only want to discover the cluster itself (blablablaSQL01C), I believe the discovery needs to perform the following checks:

-<strong>01.
-The Windows Server Is Virtual Node</strong>
+**01. The Windows Server Is Virtual Node**

 After a bit of digging, I found the "Windows Clustering Discovery" from Windows Cluster Library MP sets "IsVirtualNode" to True:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/03/image10.png"><img style="display: inline; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2014/03/image_thumb10.png" width="397" height="304" border="0" /></a>

-<strong>02.
-The existence of Cluster Service</strong>
+**02. The existence of Cluster Service**

 I’m not sure if there are any management packs other than Windows Clustering Library out there that set IsVirtualNode to True.
 So , to be safe, I would also configure my discovery to look for the Cluster service.

-<strong>03.
-The cluster is actually hosting my application</strong>
+**03. The cluster is actually hosting my application**

 This is done via a WMI query to the MSCluster_Resource class in root\MSCluster name space.